curvegrid/go-ethereum-wiki/JavaScript-Console.md

 * "use strict" will parse, but does nothing.
 * The regular expression engine (re2/regexp) is not fully compatible with the ECMA5 specification.

 Note that the other known limitation of Otto (namely the lack of timers) is taken care.
 Ethereum JSRE implements both `setTimeout` and `setInterval`.
-In addition to this, the console provides `sleep(seconds)` as well as a "blocktime sleep" method `waitForBlock(blockNumber)`.
+In addition to this, the console provides `admin.sleep(seconds)` as well as a "blocktime sleep" method `admin.sleepBlocks(number)`.

 Since `ethereum.js` uses the [`bignumer.js`](https://github.com/MikeMcl/bignumber.js) library (MIT Expat Licence), it is also autoloded.

 # Timers

 In addition to the full functionality of JS (as per ECMA5), the ethereum JSRE is augmented with various timers.
 It implements `setInterval`, `clearInterval`, `setTimeout`, `clearTimeout` you may be used to using in browser windows.
-It also provides implementation for `sleep(seconds)` and a blockchain-height based timer, `sleepBlocks(n)` which sleeps till the number of new blocks added is equal to or greater than `sleepBlocks(n)`, think "wait for n confirmations".
+It also provides implementation for `sleep(seconds)` and a block based timer, `admin.sleepBlocks(n)` which sleeps till the number of new blocks added is equal to or greater than `admin.sleepBlocks(n)`, think "wait for n confirmations".

 # JavaScript Console API